 Because EPA has the authority "to prescribe a plan for a State in cases where the State fails to submit a satisfactory plan," CAA § 111(d), the agency has separately proposed (but not yet finalized) two approaches to a federal plan.
 See 80 Fed.
 Reg.
 64,966 (Oct.
 23, 2015).
 Both approaches are trading programs.
-The plants in a rate-based trading program would be required to meet the emission rates established under the Rule through the use of emission rate credits that could be bought, sold, transferred, or banked for future use under an EPA-administered program.
+The plants in a ratebased trading program would be required to meet the emission rates established under the Rule through the use of emission rate credits that could be bought, sold, transferred, or banked for future use under an EPA-administered program.
 Id. at 64,970-71.
 Under the mass-based approach, EPA would distribute transferrable emissions allowances up to the mass-based goal established for the State under the Rule.
 Id. at 64,971.

-Because no regulated unit can achieve the Rule's uniform performance rates, will be maintained" as coal generation is forced to retire and alternative generation must be constructed to take its place.
+Because no regulated unit can achieve the Rule's uniform performance rates, States will be required even under federal plans to facilitate the reordering of each State's mix of electricity generation in order to "ensure that electric system reliability will be maintained" as coal generation is forced to retire and alternative generation must be constructed to take its place.
 Id. at 64,981; see 80 Fed.
-Reg. at 64,678, 64,874,
+Reg. at 64,678, 64,874, JA159, JA355.
+As commenters warned, the "emission performance requirements set by EPA necessarily require compliance and enforcement activities that include changing dispatch methodology, efficiency measures, the type of generation to be constructed, and renewable energy considerations, all of which are matters within the [States'] exclusive jurisdiction."